Skip to main content

 General information:

-Travelers seeking high-quality accommodation in Oman are spoilt for choice.
-From Shangri-La and Kempinski to Anantara, St. Regis, and Six Senses, to The Chedi and Alila, numerous international premium hotel brands are present in the Sultanate.
-These hotels offer all the luxurious amenities a discerning guest could wish for, along with the exceptional warmth and hospitality for which the Omanis are renowned.
+From Shangri-La and Kempinski to Anantara, St. Regis and Six Senses to The Chedi and Alila – various international premium hotel brands are represented in the Sultanate and offer all the amenities that the discerning heart desires in addition to the particularly warm hospitality for which the Omanis are known.

-The national airline, Oman Air, offers direct flights to Muscat from Zurich four times a week.
-Edelweiss Air also provides seasonal direct flights from Zurich to the capital.
-Numerous other airlines enhance the flight options available.
+The national airline Oman Air offers direct flights to Muscat four times a week from Zurich.
+Edelweiss Air also operates seasonal direct flights from Zurich to the capital.
+Many other airlines complement the flight offer: www.omanair.com Further information on Oman as a destination can be found at www.experienceoman.om

 Leave a Reply